junobuild/docs/docs/reference/settings.md

 ## Memory Allocation

 This setting specifies the amount of memory that is pre-allocated to the module.
-Pre-allocating memory can help in optimizing the smart contract's performance by ensuring it has a guaranteed amount of memory available from the start.
+Pre-allocating memory can help in optimizing the module's performance by ensuring it has a guaranteed amount of memory available from the start.

 The default value is `0n` - i.e. no particular pre-allocation.